KevinJoseP/midlman/README.md

 **3. Edit freely**

 The editor is a full text field — add, remove, rearrange.
-Use <kbd>⇧</kbd><kbd>↵</kbd> for new lines.
+Use <kbd>Shift</kbd> + <kbd>Enter</kbd> for new lines.
 The monospaced font keeps things readable.

 </td>
 <td width="50%" valign="top">

 **4. Paste in one shot**

-Press <kbd>↵ Enter</kbd> — the editor closes, your previous app regains focus, and the edited text is pasted automatically.
+Press <kbd>Enter</kbd> — the editor closes, your previous app regains focus, and the edited text is pasted automatically.
 Done.

 </td>
 </tr>